Charlotte Witt

-Charlotte Witt (born 27 September 1951) is a professor of philosophy and humanities at the University of New Hampshire.
+Charlotte Witt (born 27 September 1951) is an emeritus professor of philosophy and humanities at the University of New Hampshire.

 Education and career

 Witt double majored at Swarthmore College, graduating in 1975 with degrees both classics and philosophy.
 She went on to receive her master's and doctorate in philosophy from Georgetown University in 1978 and 1980, respectively.

-Witt is currently a professor of philosophy and the humanities at the University of New Hampshire, where she chaired the philosophy department from 2000 to 2003.
-Besides her current professorship, she has previously held appointments at the University of Uppsala, and at Wayne State University.
+Witt is a Professor Emeritus of philosophy and the humanities at the University of New Hampshire, where she chaired the philosophy department from 2000 to 2003.
+In addition, she previously held appointments as a Visiting Professor at the University of Uppsala, and Assistant Professor at Wayne State University.